Geographic Information Systems - CPS (GIS)

 GIS 6350.
 Planning a GIS Implementation.
 3 Hours.

-Emphasizes the process of planning a geographic information system (GIS) implementation so that the organization ends up with the “right” GIS.
+Emphasizes the process of planning a GIS implementation so an organization ends up with the “right” GIS.
+GIS has the potential to benefit many different types of organizations in many different ways.
 Focuses on understanding the planning process and the issues involved in preparing for the implementation of a GIS within a multiuser environment.
-GIS has the potential to benefit many different types of organizations in many different ways.
-Assignments seek to help students grasp the various stages of the process, including the understanding of organization strategy, needs assessments, capability definition, data design, system requirements, and organizational impacts.
+Assignments help students grasp the various stages of the process, including the understanding of organization strategy, needs assessments, capability definition, data design, system requirements, and organizational impacts.
 While the class uses enterprise-level GIS as the context for the planning process, the process discussed can also be applied to smaller-scale organizations and systems.
-Requires basic understanding of GIS and of basic information technology concepts.
+This course assumes a basic understanding of GIS and basic information technology concepts.
+Software: N/A.

 GIS 6360.
 Spatial Databases.
 3 Hours.

 Offers students an opportunity to develop skills in acquiring and building spatial data and maintaining spatial databases.
+Emphasizes Personal, Workgroup, and Enterprise ArcSDE geodatabases, topology, and versioned editing.
 Analyzes fundamental theoretical knowledge about information systems and the unique demands created by geographic information.
-Includes data modeling and knowledge representation for spatial data, database schemas and models, and architectural principles for geographic information systems.
+Material includes data modeling and knowledge representation for spatial data, database schemas and models, and architectural principles for GIS.
+Students use database documentation (metadata) and SQL tools to query and update database attributes.
+Requires a final project to create a complete geodatabase representative of a spatial database used to support a real-world application.
+Software: ArcGIS Desktop Advanced; ArcSDE/Microsoft SQL Server enterprise geodatabase; OSQL application to query and create data in a Microsoft SQL Server database.

 GIS 6370.
 Internet-Based GIS.
 3 Hours.